The Control Freak In You Ruins Your Relationship

 Instead of focusing on the things that are out of place, make an earnest effort to focus on the good things that your partner brings to the table.

 5. Like to be in a powerful position

 Do you find yourself gravitating to powerful positions at any given opportunity?

-Even if it’s a simple role like secretary of your local book club.
+Even if it’s a simple role like the secretary of your local book club.
 You don’t accept these roles because of your long-held secret passion for them.
 Of course not.
-It’s because you’ll grab at any opportunity to be in a position of power.
+It’s because the control freak within will grab at any opportunity to be in a position of power.